-Innovative medicines are essential to advancing public health as they bring new opportunities to treat certain diseases.
-In 2019, EMA recommended 66 medicines for marketing authorisation.
-Of these, 30 had a new active substance which had never been authorised in the EU before.
-The infographic includes a selection of medicines that represent significant progress in their therapeutic areas.
+In 2020, EMA recommended 97 medicines for marketing authorisation.
+Of these, 39 had a new active substance which had never been authorised in the European Union before.
+The Agency recommended one vaccine and one treatment for COVID-19, and adopted a positive opinion for a medicine for use in countries outside the EU.
+The infographic includes figures on the authorisation of medicines and a selection of new treatments that represent significant progress in their therapeutic areas.

 Once a medicine is authorised by the European Commission and prescribed to patients, EMA and the EU Member States continuously monitor its quality and benefit-risk balance and take regulatory action when needed.
 Measures can include a change to the product information, the suspension or withdrawal of a medicine, or a recall of a limited number of batches.
 An overview of some of the most notable recommendations is also included in the document.